Our Sustainability Journey

 Jewellery is a tangible reminder of our identities; of experiences we’ve encountered; an affirmation of who we are.
 Much like the fashion industry, the rules of jewellery are changing to suit the needs of our planet.
 From our manufacturing processes and environmental impact to social change, we are committed to our sustainability journey.
 Our practices include changes to our packaging, production, the materials we use and workflow within our studio.
 Beyond that, we are dedicated to supporting local communities, we aim to offer full transparency and tracing, and hold a commitment to zero waste programs to prevent excess materials ending up in landfill.
 Our designs are timeless; and from our studio culture through to our packaging why shouldn’t our legacy be too?

 Our jewellery is designed for endurance and it all starts with our materials.
 Kirstin Ash is committed to using premium materials for long-lasting wear.
 We source all our materials in accordance with the UN regulated guidelines to ethical and sustainable practices.
 Our cultured pearls come from freshwater mussels; and throughout the sorting process we ensure our suppliers use each pearl regardless of shape or size; as well as helping to avoid unnecessary waste, it certifies an individuality to each piece.
 Our suppliers source conflict-free gold, silver, rhodium, palladium and diamonds in accordance with the Signet Responsible Sourcing Protocol.
-Furthermore, we are close to implementing the use of 100% recycled metals across all products throughout every future collection.

 Our Supply Chain